Jacquy Haddouche: Youth

 Haddouche's parents are Algerian.
 His mother's name is Djouber Azzouz and his father's name is Ahmed Haddouche, a soldier in the French army during the Algerian War; also known as a harki.
 In 1962, Ahmed was evacuated with his family to France.
 In Beauvais, in the Oise department, he found a job as a skilled worker at the Lockheed factory.
 He became an alcoholic and very violent, and was fired from his job.

 Haddouche was born on February 19, 1964.
-He was the third of a twelve childrenf family.
+He was the third of a twelve children family.
 He attended George Sand Middle School.
 He was considered intelligent and sensitive, but unstable, aggressive, impulsive, intolerant, manipulative, and unable to cope with frustration.

 In 1979, at the age of 15, the juvenile court judge placed him in a supervised education centre in Méru.
 He regularly escaped to return to the family home.
 It was there that he witnessed a traumatic scene.
 Unable to bear the fact that his wife had filed for divorce and was leaving him, Ahmed Haddouche committed suicide by shooting himself in the head with a rifle in front of Jacquy, who was standing close by.
 He was splattered with blood and his father's body fell on top of him.
 Traumatised, he dropped out of school and sank into delinquency and drug addiction.